astra-sim/astra-sim.github.io/pages/index.md

 # Contact Us
 - For any questions about using ASTRA-sim, you can email the ASTRA-sim User Mailing List: <astrasim-users@googlegroups.com>
 - To join the mailing list, please fill out this [form](https://forms.gle/18KVS99SG3k9CGXm6).
-- If you'd like to actively be involved in the ASTRA-sim development process, you can also join the ASTRA-sim development Slack channel [here](https://astra-sim.github.io/join-slack-workspace).

 # Useful Links
 ## Documentation